Invest a lump sum and have the added flexibility of taking an income

 All references to taxation are based on the Society’s understanding of current tax legislation and practice, which may change in the future.

-To comply with regulations, the Society will require confirmation of your identification and address.
+To comply with regulations, we will require confirmation of your identification and address.
 We’ll aim to do this using an electronic verification system, but reserve the right to ask for appropriate documentation from you, if this is not possible.
-We don’t normally require identity documents from existing members.